 You might catch yourself thinking things like:

-- “Do other kids act this way?”
+- Do other kids act this way?

-- “Are they going to hurt another kid?”
+- Is he going to hurt someone?

-- “What else am I supposed to do?!”
+- What else am I supposed to do?!

-- Your child is in-consolable
+- Your preschooler is inconsolable.

-- Find yourself wondering if you are a bad parent
+- Find yourself wondering if you are a bad parent.